Detection and Estimation of Local Signals: Basic Calculations and the Case of at Most One Change.

 Calculations yield a number of simple propositions.

 {\bf Proposition 1.}

 In particular the variance of $V_t$ is $\sigma^2(t) = \Sigma(t,t).$

-{\bf Remark.} In the case the local signal contains a scale parameter, so it takes the form $\xi f[(u-t)/(\tau T)]$, the covariance is similar in its general formulation, but slightly more complicated to compute in examples.
+{\bf Remarks.} (i) Additional calculations show that $\Sigma(s,t)$ does not depend on unknown parameters.
+While this is expected and easily demonstrated for $\alpha$ and $\beta$, we found it tedious to demonstrate (cf. the online Supplementary Material) in the case of $\rho$. (ii) In the case the local signal contains a scale parameter, so it takes the form $\xi f[(u-t)/(\tau T)]$, the covariance is similar in its general formulation, but slightly more complicated to compute in examples.

 Writing $\Expec_{t,\xi}$ to denote expectation under the alternative, where $t$ and $\xi$ can be vectors, we have

 {\bf Proposition 2.} $\Expec_{t,\xi}(V_s) = \sum_k \Sigma(s, t_k) \xi_k.$